Embla-Flatlandsmo/OpenGL-minimal-compute-particles/README.md

-# openGL playground
-For playing around with openGL in C++.
+# Bounded Compute Particles
+A minimal-ish project that sets up particles that are tweaked in a compute shader.
+See (My blog here)

-The starter code is lifted from https://github.com/bartvbl/TDT4230-Assignment-1
+Some of the code is lifted from https://github.com/bartvbl/TDT4230-Assignment-1

 ![The state of it right now](the-state-of-it.png)

-## TODO:
-- [x] Visualize bounding box as a wireframe
-- [ ] Visualize particles as tetrahedrons
-- [ ] Visualize particles as arbitrary meshes
-- [ ] Come up with a good way to structure the program
-- [ ] Implement boids behaviour in particles
-- [ ] Implement naive flocking

 ## Project structure

-`main.cpp` initializes the window, `program.cpp` sets up openGL settings and `gameLogic.cpp` handles input initialization and updating.
-Finally, the particles (as it stands) are initialized in `boids/particle.cpp`.
+`main.cpp` initializes the window, `program.cpp` is where everything is initialized and updated/rendered.
+Finally, the particle system is implemented in `particles/particleSystem.cpp`.
 It goes a bit deep but I just wanted to see if I could get my particle code to work with the initial code.
-I have really only tweaked `gameLogic.cpp` and `boids/particle.cpp`, the rest is as it was when I started out.
 ## Building:
 1. `git clone --recursive https://github.com/Embla-Flatlandsmo/openGL-playground.git`
 2. `cd openGL-playground`